mythLabs/api-server-node-express/README.md

 Authentication - ['Bcrypt-Node','Passport-JWT','Passport-Local','Passport']

-Also, vs code debugging enable.
+Also, vs code debugging enabled.

 ## How to run